 The Brisbane Good Food and Wine Show

 The show is an annual event taking place in 4 venues around Australia – Sydney, Melbourne, Perth and Brisbane.
 Brisbane takes place last in the cycle and is the smaller session which really just means its more intimate and easier to get in and talk to the producers.

 In addition to Good Food Kitchen, there are other cooking demonstrations and presentations happening around the exhibition centre throughout the show.
 All are worth seeing so allow a full day if you want to have a chance of seeing anything close to all that’s on offer.

 Then there is the wine, all varieties of alcohol actually, to quote Alistair McLeod ‘ it’s not the good food and coffee show after all!’.
 Although to be fair there was some darn good coffee too.

 So there you have it.
-If you’re in south east Queensland and looking to learn more about what defines great Australian cuisine or pick up a few tips and tricks to make you a wizz in the kitchen you need to head along.
-The annual Brisbane Good Food and Wine show is back in 2018 from October 26th to October 28th at the Brisbane Convention and Exhibition Centre in Southbank.
+If you’re in south-east Queensland and looking to learn more about what defines great Australian cuisine or pick up a few tips and tricks to make you a whizz in the kitchen you need to head along.
+The annual Brisbane Good Food and Wine show is back in 2020 from October 23rd to October 25th at the Brisbane Convention and Exhibition Centre in Southbank.